 3206B Stone Building

-Dr. Marty Swanbrow Becker is an Assistant Professor of Psychological and Counseling Services in the Educational Psychology and Learning Systems Department at Florida State University.
+Dr. Marty Swanbrow Becker is an Associate Professor of Psychological and Counseling Services in the Educational Psychology and Learning Systems Department at Florida State University.
 His current research examines the personal and contextual factors that influence the progression of adolescents and young adults along a distress and suicidal continuum of experience with a focus on stress, coping, resilience, help seeking, and diversity of background.
 He also explores the efficacy of suicide prevention interventions and applies the knowledge gained to design and deliver programs to reduce the prevalence of suicidal experiences among adolescents and young adults.

 Dr. Swanbrow Becker has published several peer-reviewed journal articles in journals such as the Journal of College Student Psychotherapy, the Journal of College Counseling, the Archives of Suicide Research, and the Journal of Specialists in Group Work.

-In his position as an Assistant Professor at FSU, Dr. Swanbrow Becker teaches courses such as Evidenced-Based Counseling / Psychotherapy, Introduction to Counseling Theories and Techniques, Practicum in Counseling and Rehabilitation, and Individual Appraisal in Counseling.
+In his position as an Associate Professor at FSU, Dr. Swanbrow Becker teaches courses such as Evidenced-Based Counseling / Psychotherapy, Introduction to Counseling Theories and Techniques, Practicum in Counseling and Rehabilitation, and Individual Appraisal in Counseling.
 He is professionally affiliated with the American Psychological Association and the Society of Counseling Psychology.

 He earned his Ph.D. in Educational Psychology with a specialization in Counseling Psychology from The University of Texas at Austin in 2013.